coronel08/my-notes/notes/docs/aws.md

 ## Storage and DB
 Snapshots - incremental backups <br>
 Lifecycle policies move data around to different storage classes based on time <br>
 * Elastic Block Store (EBS) - behave like physical hard drives. up to 16TiB, stores blocks which is better for example editing video where only some blocks change.
 Attach to EC2 and are a Zone level resource.
 Used for storing Amazon RDS databases.
+More expensive than S3
 * Amazon Simple Storage (S3) - store data as objects and stores them into buckets (max object size 5tb).
-Write once read many storage
+Write once read many storage.
+Can host a static website or can be used as a media store for Cloudfront.
+Amazon S3 assigns a URL for each object you upload.
+Can scale automatically
     * S3 Standard - Can also store static website hosting in S3
     * S3 Standard Infrequent Access - long term storage but needs quick access, lower storage price and higher retrieval price
     * S3 OneZone IA - Stores data in a single zone, lower storage price